Coronavirus: Less than 1% samples in India were genome sequenced in three months, says report

 Genome sequencing is a technique that reads and interprets genetic information found in the structure of the virus over time.
 The scientific method is an important tool in gauging the impact of mutant strains of the coronavirus, and in identifying the variants that lead to a rise in the number of cases or deaths.

-The Union health ministry had announced that the Indian SARS-COV-2 Genomics Consortium, or INSACOG would ramp up its sequencing efforts on December 30.
+The Union health ministry had announced that the Indian SARS-COV-2 Genomics Consortium, or INSACOG, would ramp up its sequencing efforts on December 30.
 The country had planned to do the genome sequencing of 5% of positive Covid-19 samples from every state, and 100% of all positive samples from international travellers.
 The purpose of this was to identify “potential outbreaks and related strains as part of continuous surveillance”, the Centre told Parliament on March 19.

 But the pace of this sequencing has been slow.